 I recently changed from

 Jest.
-Pretty lovely experiences, cost a while to figure out the right way to test an express route, but when it works, it works like a charm.
+Pretty lovely experiences.
+It took a while to figure out the right way to test an express route, but when it works, it works like a charm.
 I share my experiences here, hope it helps.
-I love its assertion function more than
+I love jest assertion function more than

 Chai, seems more concise to me.

 You need to install

 The reason behind this is that it won’t listen to the port after testing.